awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-sampleutterance.md

 # AWS::Lex::Bot SampleUtterance<a name="aws-properties-lex-bot-sampleutterance"></a>

-A sample utterance that invokes and intent or responds to a slot elicitation prompt\.
+A sample utterance that invokes an intent or respond to a slot elicitation prompt\.

 ## Syntax<a name="aws-properties-lex-bot-sampleutterance-syntax"></a>